 Laura Zalenga is my big sister in art.

-His Advice to Fellow photographer on getting good at self-portrait
+His Advice to Fellow photographer on getting good at a self-portrait

 Do it a lot?
 It honestly just takes practice, I think.